rfuzzo/MWSE/docs/source/guides/metadata.md

 -  `mcp`

-	A dependency on specific Morrowind Code Patch Features.
-Pass a list of features and the state the feature needs to be: enabled (true) or disabled (false).
+	A dependency on specific Morrowind Code Patch features.
+Pass a list of features and the needed state for each feature: enabled (true) or disabled (false).
 You can see the [list of MCP features here](https://mwse.github.io/MWSE/references/code-patch-features/).
-You only need to pass the feature name, for example `"creatureVoiceoverEnable"``.
+The descriptions for each MCP feature are found in the `mcpatch\\describe.json` file.
+Pass the feature key from the `tes3.codePatchFeature` table.
+For example, `"creatureVoiceoverEnable = true"`.

 	Example: